tomkob9999/percentile_sort/README.md

 Sample Test Statistics with another input data of size 1,000,000.
 The time complexity was equivalent of above.
-(The latest version of p_sort which has adjusted root power 1.25 instead of 2 is slighter faster and depth of 7 or lower with the given input size even with very skewed distribution Pareto)
+(NOTE: The latest version of p_sort which has adjusted root power 1.25 instead of 2 is slighter faster than the stats below and constantly depth of 8 or lower with the given or larger input size even with very skewed distribution Pareto)

 Float type
 | Sort Type              | Recursion Depth | Number of calls | Average Input Size |